Mastercard/flow/assert/assert-junit5/README.md

 create a `Capacity`, `register` a dependency-ready whole-set request, `tryAcquire` a `Grant`, cancel an ungranted request, and close a proven unused or safely finished grant.
 Wakeups must be short and nonthrowing.
 This does **not** move fixture creation, reset or teardown responsibility into Flow.

-Pending request positions are stable;
-scope-wide oldest-ready conflicting fairness and exclusive drain gates remain ticket 16 work, so starvation is not yet prevented.
+Conflicting requests retain scope-wide oldest-dependency-ready priority across resource/capacity waits and retries.
+An older `{A, B}` blocked on B protects free A from newer conflicts without holding it; genuinely disjoint C may pass.
+Ready exclusive/UNKNOWN work gates all newer requests, including EMPTY, even while its own capacity is busy.
+Older pending work keeps precedence; active work drains, the exclusive runs alone, and admission resumes after safe release.
+Dependency- blocked work has no age or gate.
+Context/canonical preference cannot override an older conflicting request.
+This is not a wall-clock termination guarantee.

+The readiness linearization point is atomic insertion into the shared pending set, not a timestamp on invisible work.
+Parallel preparation publishes all root owners as one canonical cohort; native completion publishes only newly ready owners as a canonical cohort before releasing the parent grant.
+Publication is outside History's lock and precedes factory visibility; a concurrent stop withdraws the cohort rather than reopening admission.
+Serial publishes its next canonical unit on actual SAME_THREAD advance after prior native release, not early during preparation.
+Both modes retain one request across retries and keep the existing grant across chain continuation.
+Withdrawal itself wakes other factories outside both locks, even when no grant is released; completing workers never wait for admission.

-Admission is not claimed to be linear: a blocked prefix of B ready nodes can be retried for each of D disjoint admissions (B×D attempts), and grant release scans pending requests to deduplicate coordinator wakeups.
-Ownership-version-aware scan progress and relevant-ready invalidation remain resource/fairness work for ticket 16.
+Admission is not claimed to be linear: a blocked prefix of B ready nodes can be retried for each of D disjoint admissions (B×D attempts).
+Each attempt can compare older pending requirements; release and withdrawal scan pending requests to deduplicate coordinator wakeups.
+These resource reconsideration costs are separate.
 Dependency readiness is measured separately: each prepared node is admitted once and each deduplicated successor edge is visited once, with O(V+E) bookkeeping/storage plus O(V log V) ordered-ready-set work.
 Basis planning visits each distinct reachable